zenml-io/zenml-dashboard/README.md

   </h3>

   <p align="center">
-    Manage and visualize your ML pipelines, stacks and artifacts in one place.
+    Manage and visualize your ML pipelines, stacks and artefacts in one place.
     <br />
     <a href="https://docs.zenml.io/"><strong>Explore the docs »</strong></a>
     <br />